Without leaving the Grade Assignment page, you can view, comment, and grade student-submitted assignment files.

 The Grade Assignment Page

-Annotation sessions expire after one hour.
+Annotation sessions expire after an hour.
 You will receive a warning message.
 After the time limit, annotations may not be saved.

-- Add comments and annotations: From the inline viewer toolbar, click the Comment function and the annotation tools expand.
+- Add Comment or Annotation: From the inline viewer toolbar, click the Comment function and the annotation tools expand.
 You can comment, highlight, draw, strikeout, and zoom in and out.
-Right-click an annotation to remove it.
 To remove a comment, point to the yellow comment and select Delete.
+To remove any other type of annotation, right-click the annotation.
 Use the arrow keys to view other pages in a student's file.
 You can also download ( ) a copy of the file after you annotate it.

 Assignment submissions created with the content editor are not compatible with inline grading.
 Submissions of this type show in the window, but annotation is not available.

-- Add, remove, or reply to comments: Add your comments wherever needed.
-Point to a yellow comment and the Reply and Delete options appear.
-The Reply function allows you to expand on your previous comment.
+- Add, Remove, or Reply To Comments: Add comments wherever needed.
+Point to the yellow comment and the Reply and Delete options appear.

-- View grading details: In the grading sidebar, grade the submission.
-You can also view the assignment details, the grading rubric, and each attempt.
-After assigning a grade, return to this screen to review the grade and comments.
+- View Grading Details: In the grading sidebar, grade the submission, view the assignment details, the grading rubric, and each attempt.
+After you assign a grade, return to this screen to review the grade and comments.
 Click the pencil icon to override the grade.

-- Download the student's file: Save the original file to your computer.
+- Download the assignment: Download the original file.